 Chewing is a natural behavior that helps puppies relax and self-soothe.
 Providing appropriate chew options - especially during crate time - can make a big difference in helping your puppy settle calmly.

-We recommend pig ears (from Life’s Abundance or Costco), antlers and Kong toys stuffed with their softened kibble and frozen.
+We recommend pig ears (from Life’s Abundance or Costco), antlers, Nylabones or Kong toys stuffed with their softened kibble and frozen.

 Here is a great training video on how to introduce a Kong to your puppy and remember, simple, consistent rewards and appropriate chew outlets go a long way in creating a calm, well-adjusted puppy.